-When you’re dipping your toe into the exciting waters of solo travel and solo holidays, it’s a great idea to start somewhere safe and build up your confidence slowly.
+When you’re travelling solo, it’s a good idea to start somewhere safe and build up your confidence slowly.
 And when it comes to solo travel, Europe is a great starting point.
-Every country in Europe is different and unique, but also politically and economically advanced, and safe to explore.
+Every country in Europe is different and unique, but also politically and economically advanced and safe to explore.

 I’ve had an incredible solo travel experience in every one of these countries, and I’m sure you will, too.
-Let’s dive in.
+Let’s take a look!

 Read next: The Ultimate Guide to Solo Female Travel